I'm ready to:

 - Age: At least 18 years of age

-- Residence: Within the San Antonio City Limits
+- Residence: Within the San Antonio City Limits unless connected with the military

 - Work Status: Permitted to work in the United States